 There are many reasons why a church wedding is extra special – the moving words of the marriage service, the music and prayers, the beauty and atmosphere of the historic church building, the way the priest makes your wedding very personal and memorable for you, and the sense that your marriage is truly blessed and has that all-important spiritual dimension.

 Can We Get Married At All Saints’?

-Yes, if one or both of you will be living in the parish on your wedding day (you will find a map showing the parish boundary on the How to Find Us page), or if you come regularly (at least once a month) to Sunday services at All Saints' for at least six months before your wedding.
-You can also be married here if you or your family have some other special connection with All Saints’, for example:
+Yes, if one or both of you will be living in the parish on your wedding day, or if you come regularly (at least once a month) to Sunday services at All Saints' for at least six months before your wedding.
+If you'd like to see the boundary of All Saints' Springfield Parish please go to the website A Church Near You.
+You can also be married at All Saints' if you or your family have some other special connection with All Saints’, for example:

 if one of you has previously lived in the parish for at least six months;

 if one of you was baptised or prepared for confirmation at All Saints’;

 if one of your parents has lived in the parish or come to All Saints’ church services, for at least six months since you were born;